jdevfullstack-tutorials/gaming-productivity-specs/README.md

 as a dedicated gaming machine?
 And why is Windows OS the gaming machine?
-Even though you can say that computers we are using are generic, they have their own focuses.
+Even though you can say that computers we are using are all-purpose, some machines have advantages and disadvantages as productivity or gaming machines.

 Don't get me wrong, light games or browser-based games can be played